 - Statement of Originality: A paragraph stating that this is your work and that it is confidential.
 It should also indicate if any parts of the portfolio should not be copied.

 - Resume: An overview of your skills and work experience.
+You may also choose to include documentation of your certifications, diplomas, degrees, awards, professional memberships, or community service experiences.

 - Works in Progress: List career-related projects or activities you are currently working on that would add to your list of skills and qualifications for that career field.